Yusvaanth15/AIML-3-7-26/README.md

 | Recall | XX.XX % |
 | F1-Score | XX.XX % |

+> Replace these values with your actual model performance.

 ---

 # 💾 Model Persistence

-The trained model and preprocessing objects are saved using **Joblib**.
+The trained model and preprocessing files are saved using **Joblib**.

-Generated Files:
+Generated Files

 ```
 weather_prediction_model.pkl